Telephone Triage

 WHAT IS TELEPHONE TRIAGE?

-Telephone triage is a complex process by which trained clinicians identify a patient’s problem, estimate the level of urgency, and render advice to the patient over the phone (Haddad et al., 2019).
+Telephone triage is the process by which a healthcare provider assesses presenting concerns that are relayed by a patient through a telephone encounter and determines the appropriate level of care based on the seriousness of the situation (Haddad et al., 2019).
 Telephone triage, however, does not involve making diagnoses—nursing or medical—by phone (ANA, 2019).

-Telephone triage is focused on assessment and disposition.
-The clinician’s disposition, also known as a referral, is defined as a directive to the patient about the time, place, and reason for further evaluation and/or treatment.
-Safety in telephone triage requires that referrals be appropriate and timely in order to avoid delays in care—evaluation, diagnosis, and/or treatment—and to ensure that patients are seen before symptoms escalate.
+The clinician’s disposition is defined as a directive to the patient about the time, place, and reason for further evaluation and/or treatment.
+Safety in telephone triage is paramount and requires that dispositions be appropriate and timely in order to avoid delays in care—evaluation, diagnosis, and/or treatment—and to ensure that patients are seen before symptoms escalate.
+The term disposition in telephone triage is often used interchangeably with level of care.

-Telephone triage is a subspecialty practiced by licensed medical professionals (most frequently nurses) and occurring within a range of practice settings, including emergency departments, general practice, primary care, pediatric practice, and managed care environments.
-The American Academy of Ambulatory Care Nurses (AAACN, 2018) and the Emergency Nurses Association (ENA, 2019) consider nurses to be the most qualified clinicians to safely perform telephone triage.
-Similarly, most state boards of nursing support using a professional nurse as a medical decision maker.
+Telephone triage is an integral component of ambulatory care practiced by licensed clinical professionals (most frequently nurses) and occurring within a range of practice settings, including emergency departments, primary care, pediatric practice, specialty services, and managed care environments.
+The American Academy of Ambulatory Care Nurses (AAACN, 2018) identifies registered nurses to be qualified to safely perform telephone triage.
+Similarly, most state boards of nursing identify clinical decision-making inherent in professional nursing practice.

 Terminology

-Naming conventions and titles for telephone triage services are confusing and sometimes misleading.
-Terminology for the field has included telephone triage, teletriage, telepractice, telenursing, telephone advice, and telehealth.
-Titles for telephone triage practitioners have included phone nurse, advice nurse, and teletriagist.
+Naming conventions and titles for telephone triage services may be confusing and sometimes misleading.
+Terminology for this area of care delivery has included telephone triage, teletriage, telepractice, telenursing, telephone advice, and telehealth.
+Titles for telephone triage practitioners vary by settings, as there is not a standard.
+Some examples include phone nurse, advice nurse, and teletriagist.

 GLOSSARY